-2. General Overview of WBS Models
+2. WBS Model Overview

 This chapter includes the following sections:

 - An overview of how the models are structured (Section 2.1) - A description of how this structure was developed using the work breakdown structure (WBS) approach (Section 2.2) - A brief users guide describing how to operate the models (Section 2.3), including documentation of general design assumptions - Documentation of the general cost assumptions incorporated in all of the models (Section 2.4).